Content

 Here are some of the other core benefits:

-However, Looker Studio is mostly a data visualization tool, which is why to get reports based on non-Google data sources you should use third-party tools to collect data first.
+However, Looker Studio is mostly a data visualization tool, which is why you should first collect data using third-party tools to get reports based on non-Google data sources.

 Also, the data blending capabilities are too limited, so you'd likely use and external tool for data preparation.